JeremieMG/ampvis_workflow_scripts/README.md

 ```

 ### Informations about this queue script:
-QQIME is not a module loaded on the server, it was installed from MiniConda.
+QIIME is not a module loaded on the server, it was installed from MiniConda.
-Remove the next commands if qiime is working on a module:
+Remove the next commands if QIIME is working on a module:
 ```
 source activate/deactivate qiime1
 ```